Partnerships in Ireland

-Limited Partnerships are available to register in Ireland, however, they are uncommon.
+A Limited Partnership (LP) can be registered in Ireland, however, they are uncommon.
 LPs are governed by the Limited Partnerships Act 1907 and must consist of at least one General Partner and one Limited Partner.
 The partnership should not consist of more than 20 persons or, if carrying on the business of banking, of more than 10 persons.
 The general partner(s) is/are liable for all the debts and obligations of the firm.
 The limited partners contribute a stated amount of capital and are not liable for the debts of the partnership beyond the amount contributed.
 A partnership can be made up of natural persons or corporate entities.
 The register of Limited Partnerships is held by the Companies Registration Office in Ireland

 While not required under law, we recommend putting a ‘Partnership Agreement’ which is often referred to as a ‘Partnership Deed’ in place which binds the partners to a set of agreed principles as to how the LP is managed, the distribution of property, admission of new partners and decisions for how the finance of the LP is managed.
 Visit our service page for more information on Limited Partnerships in Ireland.

 General Partnerships are also available to register in Ireland and are more common than LPs.
 These partnerships fall under the Partnerships Act 1890.
 General Partnerships do not have limited liability, so each partner can be held personally liable for the debts of the partnership.
 Many professional practices such as law firms and accountancy practices are registered as General Partnerships.
 Visit our service page for more information on how to register a General Partnership in Ireland.